Lipschitz geometry of complex surfaces: analytic invariants and equisingularity: The plain for a plane curve germ

-\begin{example} Figure \ref{fig:carrousel} shows a carrousel section for a curve $C$ having two branches with Puiseux expansions respectively $y=ax^{4/3}+bx^{13/6}+\ldots$ and $y=cx^{7/4} + \ldots$ truncated after the terms $bx^{13/6}$ and $cx^{7/4}$ respectively.
+\begin{example} We give examples for the carrousel section and plain carrousel section in Figure \ref{fig:carrousel} below.
+On the left the figure shows a carrousel section for a curve $C$ having two branches with Puiseux expansions respectively $y=ax^{4/3}+bx^{13/6}+\ldots$ and $y=cx^{7/4} + \ldots$ truncated after the terms $bx^{13/6}$ and $cx^{7/4}$ respectively.
 The $D$-pieces are gray.
 Note that the intersection of a piece of the decomposition of $V$ with the disk $V\cap \{x=\epsilon\}$ will usually have several components.
 Note also that the rates in $A$- and $D$-pieces are determined by the rates in the neighbouring $B$-pieces.